taliaora/taliaora/README.md

 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=taliaora&show_icons=true&theme=radical)
 -->
 </div>
-I'm a PhD Candidate awaiting my viva, specialising in bioinformatics, AI in medical applications, xAI, and multimodal data integration.
+I'm a PhD Candidate (defended, working on corrections) and a postdoctoral fellow specialising in bioinformatics, AI in medical applications, xAI, and multimodal data integration.
 As a hobby, I enjoy playing with finance data (hello there, fellow investors!), data analytics, and visualisations.

 ## 🦉📚 Recent Publications